leebyron/ecmascript-more-export-from/README.md

 export default from "mod";
 ```

-Note: this is *not* additional syntax above what's already proposed.
+This is *not* additional syntax above what's already proposed.
 In fact,
 this is just the `export v from "mod"` syntax where the export name happens to
 be `"default"`.